swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/05-DataTransfer-Local2EC2.md

 +++
-title = "Local machine to EC2 instance" weight = 60
+title = "Local machine <-> EC2 instance"
+draft = false
+weight = 120
 tags = ["tutorial", "dashboard", "ParallelCluster"]
 +++

 1. On your local computer, open a new terminal and create a sample text file.

 ```bash
 echo “Hello, world” > test.txt
 ```

 2. Use scp to copy this sample test file into the home directory of your remote machine/ instance, by running the following command on your local machine.
 ```bash
 scp -i path/to/key.pem path/to/test.txt ubuntu@<ip-address>:/home/ubuntu/
 ```

 If you are using windows command prompt and have the PuTTY suite of utilities installed, run the following command
 ```bash
 pscp -P 22 -i path/to/key.ppk path/to/test.txt ubuntu@<ip-address>:/home/ubuntu/
 ```